hknd23/idcempy/docs/idcempy_tutorial.rst

    z = ['educ', 'agegroup2']
    y = ['vote_turn']

-The values of the dependent variable must be represented numerically as "0", "1", and "2".
-To specify the baseline/reference category, users provide a three-element list for the `reference` argument (e.g [0,1,2]).
-The first element is the baseline/reference category.
-Users can employ the argument `inflatecat` to specify any unordered category as the inflated category (dictated by the distribution) in their unordered-polytomous outcome measure.
-If a higher category (say 1) is inflated in a 0,1,2 unordered outcome measure.
+The flexibility of :func:`gimnl.gimnlmod allows users to customize the baseline and inflated categories.
+Users can employ the argument `inflatecat` with `'baseline'`, `'second'`, or `'third'` to specify any unordered category as the inflated category (dictated by the distribution) in their unordered-polytomous outcome measure.
+If `'baseline'` is selected, the first element (baseline/reference category) in `reference` is the inflated outcome.
-We first need to specify the order of the outcome variable.
-Then, you need to define which category is "inflated."
+Likewise, if `'second'` or `'third'` is selection, the second or third element will be the inflated outcome.
+The following code specifies the outcome '0' (Abstain) as both the baseline and inflated category.

 .. testcode::